 Currently, Lebanon is off the travelers’ radar.
 Most people consider it dangerous and/or not worth visiting.
 Travel advisories of many countries recommend avoiding all but essential travel to the country, indicating that some parts, like Tripoli and Baalbeck, as the areas, where you should not travel at all.
 But, then again, some countries, where so many tourists disappear, are considered safe to travel.
-So take these advisories with a grain of salt and decide for yourself.
+So take these advisories with a grain of salt and decide yourself.
 After reading the advisories and news, we decided that the country was worth it and we were not disappointed.
-Certainly, yes, there are some dangers involved, as with most travel, but this is as safe as it gets in gets modern age.
+Certainly, yes, there are some dangers involved, as with most travel, but this is as safe as it gets in modern age.

+The issue is that to see all this and stay on a budget, there needs to be thorough planning involved.
 There were many difficulties with planning the trip, as not many people travel there and I could only find a couple of people on travel forums, who knew anything about, for instance, public transport.
 But in the end, after all the efforts, we had a wonderful time there.
 So here are some tips that can help you get an idea and plan.

-When to Go?
+When to Go to Lebanon?

 Where to Stay

 The country is small and you can get anywhere from Beirut within 2 hours.
 We decided to stay in a Beirut hotel the whole time, so that we didn’t need to drag everything with the mini-buses to another location.
 The only thing that would be better was to stay a couple of days at the nice seaside area, like Tyre, Batroun or near the white beach.

 Hamra is the most popular area for tourists to stay at, it is safe and has a number of food options.
 It also is about half an hour to 45 minutes away from downtown, it’s near Raouche and the seaside walk.
 I looked at the other options around the city, but they seemed to be either very expensive or very far.